|

 the specific use of symbolism, conceived by a late nineteenth- and early

-twentieth-century literary movement (beginning with such poets as Mallarmé, Verlaine, and Valéry,
+twentieth-century literary movement (beginning with such poets as Mallarmé, Verlaine, and Valéry, and finding its purest

-and finding its purest dramatic expression in the plays of Maeterlinck and
+dramatic expression in the plays of Maeterlinck and Yeats), to evoke a

-Yeats), to evoke a spiritual world beyond the five senses through an
+spiritual world beyond the five senses through an associational technique that

-correspondences in the spiritual world.
-Symbolism in this sense employs
+spiritual world.
+Symbolism in this sense employs symbols in the least

-symbols in the least definite of ways to suggest unseen powers and emotional
+definite of ways to suggest unseen powers and emotional realities, to evoke the

-realities, to evoke the “esoteric affinities” of the writer.
-Symbolism
+“esoteric affinities” of the writer.
+Symbolism was private and subjective

-was private and subjective in that the author’s system of association, the
+in that the author’s system of association, the particular way he evoked the

-particular way he evoked the archetypes, was his own; but Symbolism overcame
+archetypes, was his own; but Symbolism overcame the implied chaos of

-the implied chaos of subjectivism because the correspondences activated
+subjectivism because the correspondences activated universal archetypes, buried

-universal archetypes, buried in the psyche of everyone, that, when properly
+in the psyche of everyone, that, when properly evoked, were capable of

-evoked, were capable of connecting individuals in a collective awareness.
+connecting individuals in a collective awareness.

-extreme assertion of private, subjective reality, of the sort posited by
+was usually a more extreme assertion of private, subjective reality, of the

-psychoanalysis, though it too might appeal to universal archetypes.
+sort posited by psychoanalysis, though it too might appeal to universal archetypes.

 Prototypical were Strindberg’s A Dream Play and The